Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 Before dealing with surfaces, we first shortly review a little bit of background material.
-Of course, the omnipresent Frobenius morphism has to be mentioned first -- in many cases, when a characteristic zero argument breaks down in positive characteristic, Frobenius is responsible.
-On the other hand, this special morphism also provides in many situations the solution to a problem.
-Next, we give a very short overview over curves and over group actions.
+Of course, the omnipresent Frobenius morphism has to be mentioned first -- in many cases, when a characteristic zero argument breaks down in positive characteristic, inseparable morphisms and inseparable field extensions are responsible.
+The prototype of an inseparable morphism is the {\em Frobenius morphism}, and in many situations it also provides the solution to a problem.
+Next, we give a very short overview over curves and group scheme actions.
 We have chosen our material in view of what we need for the classification and description of surfaces later on.